SEFSC/SEFSC-SEDAR-CR-84-RW/README.md

 Finally, two models were developed with combined data from Puerto Rico and St. Thomas and St. John, USVI.
 These included two fleets and five surveys, with spatially restricted NCRMP surveys incorporated separately from the island-wide surveys recommended by the data workshop and included in the assessment report model runs.
 To test for model convergence, the second model built on this structure with fixed selectivity and steepness and estimated length at maximum age.

 The following table summarizes the models described above, and the subsequent sections provide R4SS-generated figures.
-PNG versions of the plots are available in the corresponding GitHub repository.
+PNG versions of the plots are available in the Scenraios folder of this GitHub repository.

-{{< pagebreak >}}

 | Model | Description |
 |:-----------------|------------------------------------------------------|